sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 as well as their respective locallity, which eventually reflects in the order of RDMs used in the definition.
-Currently, sQUlearn implements different outer forms :math:`f(\cdot)`, which represent standard scikit-learn kernel functions (`Gaussian`, `Matern`, `ExpSineSquared`, `RationalQuadratic`, `DotProduct`, `PariwiseKernel`), i.e. generally speaking, sQUlearn provides PQKS of the form
+Currently, sQUlearn implements different outer forms :math:`f(\cdot)`, which represent standard scikit-learn kernel functions (`Gaussian`, `Matern`, `ExpSineSquared`, `RationalQuadratic`, `DotProduct`, `PariwiseKernel`), i.e. generally speaking, sQUlearn provides PQKs of the form

 :math:`k^{PQ}(x,x^\prime) = f\left[QNN(x), QNN(x^\prime)\right]`